 Amanda graduated with a Bachelor in Health Science – Occupational Therapy degree in 2012 in New Zealand.
 She worked briefly in acute and community settings where she gained experience working with clients in an acute physical setting as well as in Community mental health.
 She moved to Australian 2013 where she worked in Occupational Rehabilitation Industry for over 4 years.
 As a Rehabilitation Consultant she assisted injured clients return to work, where she established a strong understanding of the impact of physical and psychological injuries on return to work and has worked under a variety of legislative framework which allowed her to guide and assist injured workers, their employers and health professionals through the rehabilitation process.
 She is passionate about working with clients from various backgrounds and their families on an individual level, and supporting them in achieving their chosen goals.

 Aleksia graduated with an Honours degree in Occupational Therapy from Monash University in 2015.
 During her studies she worked as both a Disability Support Worker and Occupational Therapy Research Assistant.
 Since graduating, Aleksia has worked in community and inpatient rehabilitation with a variety of client populations, including people with both non-progressive and progressive neurological conditions.
 Aleksia has a strong passion for neurological rehabilitation and enjoys working with clients in their own contexts, towards their own goals.
-She enjoys the challenge of working with people with complex needs and using her expertise in motivational interviewing, various pain management techniques and cognitive rehabilitation to assist clients towards achieving their goals.
+She enjoys the challenge of working with people with complex needs and using her expertise in motivational interviewing, assistive technology/home modifications, various pain management techniques and cognitive rehabilitation to assist clients towards achieving their goals.

 Ann-Maree graduated with a bachelor of Speech Pathology from La Trobe University.
 She has worked at a number of private acute, rehabilitation and community rehabilitation services around Melbourne.
 Ann-Maree is passionate about working with people with Traumatic Brain Injury and Disability and she enjoys the unique challenges of helping people to find their voices through augmentative and alternative communication solutions.
 She has completed her level two training in Community Based Rehabilitation for ABI and is LSVT certified.